-After 1 or 2 rounds the party is absolutely going to catch on to what the displacer beast can and can’t do.
-It doesn’t have spells or other actions that it can use to force the party to switch up their tactics mid fight.
+After 1 or 2 rounds the party is going to catch on to what the displacer beast can and can’t do.
+It doesn’t have spells or other actions that it can use to force the party to switch up its tactics mid-fight.

 How to Play a Displacer Beast

-Displacer beasts are hunters and even as bodyguards or guards they’ll have these same instincts.
+Displacer beasts are hunters and even as bodyguards or guards, they’ll have these same instincts.
 They are both intelligent and wise enough to work together with other displacer beasts or creatures to focus down the most threatening foe.
-Typically this will be the magic users of the group.
+Typically these will be the magic users of the group.

-They’ll have access to AoE spells which have a better shot at dealing at least some damage than the average attack.
-However the most threatening thing they’ll have are crowd control spells that could disrupt Displacement.
+They’ll have access to AoE spells that have a better shot at dealing at least some damage than the average attack.
+However, the most threatening thing they’ll have are crowd control spells that could disrupt Displacement.
 These targets will generally have the lowest AC.
 These are all basic observations a displacer beast could make early on in a fight.

 Once a target has been selected the creature is going to hunt it until it is down.
 That’s what the displacer beast has been bred and taught to do.
 If a different target shows itself to be a higher-valued target the creature may make a decision mid-fight.